GoogleCloudPlatform/blueprints/catalog/gke/nodepools/primary/README.md

 # gke-cluster-nodepool package

-GKE node pool with dedicated service account
+A GKE node pool with a dedicated service account

 ## Setters